Doctor Sleep isn’t perfect. But it is still a great example of how a sequel, and a successful amalgamation, could be.

 It felt so much like an attempt to cash in on previous successes, be it the book or the Kubrick movie.
-What I saw in the trailer further reinforced this opinion.
+What I saw in the trailer then reinforced this opinion.
 The story, in every way, sounded like a lame effort to twist the events of the original story into a comic book good-versus-evil saga.

 - A talky, stylish, irresistible villain.
 Magnificently brought to life by Rebecca Ferguson.

 - A self-aware and confident kid out to redeem the world.
-Incidentally, this is a heart-warming progression from King’s earlier child heroes i.e. the Danny Torrences who take so long to embrace their destinies.
+Incidentally, this is a heart-warming progression from King’s earlier child heroes i.e. the Danny Torrences who take SO long to embrace their destinies.
 In the process, resulting in more tragedies.

 - A sensible development of the Danny Torrence from the 1980 movie.
 While it pains me that he didn’t grew up great, I admit it would have been incredulous had he completely recovered from his trauma.
 The brittle, mopey adult depicted by Ewan McGregor was both believable and “reasonable.”

 As for the talk of the town i.e. striking a new balance between The Shining the movie and the book, honestly, I felt there were several awkward moments.
-Bits of the movie that either swung too drastically in style or felt too eager to pay homage to Kubrick’s legendary masterpiece.
+Bits of the movie that either varied too drastically in style or were too eager to pay homage to Kubrick’s legendary masterpiece.
 The entire “return to the Overlook” for a showdown also felt too obligatory ala Exorcist III ending.

 That said, Doctor Sleep still marched into fresh grounds with confidence and without abandoning its past.
 In short, here’s one movie that managed to find an attractive middle-ground for all the challenges it faces.
 It’s a little premature to say, but I believe Doctor Sleep will very quickly become a King horror movie fan favourite.